-freedomhouse.org/report/nations-transit-methodology Country coverage 29 countries/territories were ranked in 2018.
+freedomhouse.org/report/nations-transit-methodology Country coverage 29 countries/territories were ranked in 2020.

+Data availability

-Data availability The report has been published annually since 2003.
-The 2017 NIT data coverage is from 1 January through 31 December 2017.
-The data is publicly available online at: freedomhouse.org/report/nations-transit/nations-transit- 2018 GLOBAL INSIGHTS BUSINESS CONDITIONS AND RISK INDICATORS 2018 Code: GI Year of publication: 2018 Type of assessment: Commercial business expert assessment Data provider: IHS Global Insight Global Risk Service Founded in 1959, IHS Global Insight is a global information company employing more than 5,100 people in more than 30 countries around the world.
+The report has been published annually since 2003.
+The 2020 NIT data coverage is from 1 January through 31 December 2019.

+The data is publicly available online at:

+https://freedomhouse.org/sites/default/files/2020-04/05062020_FH_NIT2020_vfinal.pdf GLOBAL INSIGHTS BUSINESS CONDITIONS AND RISK INDICATORS 2019 Code: GI Year of publication: 2019 Type of assessment: Commercial business expert assessment Data provider: IHS Global Insight Global Risk Service Founded in 1959, IHS Global Insight is a global information company employing more than 5,100 people in more than 30 countries around the world.
 It provides a wide range of online services covering macroeconomics, country risk and individual sector analysis.
 The Global Insight Country Risk Rating System has been in operation since 1999 and provides a six- factor analysis of the risk environment in over 200 countries/territories.
 The six factors are political, economic, legal, tax operational and security risk.
 The corruption risk score used in the CPI is drawn from Global Insight Business Conditions and Risk Indicators.
 The assessments are made by over 100 in-house country specialists, who also draw on the expert opinions of in-country freelancers, clients and other contacts.
 The ratings reflect IHS Global Insights expert perceptions of the comparative level of the problem in each country/territory.
 The ratings assess the broad range of corruption, from petty bribe-paying to higher-level political corruption and the scores assigned to each country are based on a qualitative assessment of corruption in each country/territory.
 Corruption question(s) Experts are asked to assess: